I’m Chris, your Photographer

 However, photographic magic will happen if:

-• you want the have an enjoyable and comfortable shoot with a personable photographer that you will gel with,
+you want the have an enjoyable and comfortable shoot with a personable photographer with whom you will gel,

-• you want to create photos that articulate an authentic, confident and capable version of yourself,
+you want to create photos that articulate an meaningful, confident and capable expression of yourself,

 I’ve been riding motorbikes for a while now; this is a happy me half way through testing out an Aprilia RS660!